efabless/openlane2/docs/source/usage/caravel/index.md

 There are 2 {step}`OpenROAD.CheckAntennas` steps.
 One after {step}`OpenROAD.GlobalRouting` and the other after {step}`OpenROAD.DetailedRouting`.
-The one we're interested in is the one after {step}`OpenROAD.DetailedRouting` as this is the final antenna check.
+We are interested in the one after {step}`OpenROAD.DetailedRouting` as this is the final antenna check.

 ```{seealso}